 With the goal of strengthening information security, SoftBank shares information and technology relating to information security initiatives across the company, works to create a structure for promoting information security activities, and conducts staff education and training through organizational, personnel, physical and technological measures.

 On-site there are a high number of certified security experts, including Certified Information Systems Security Professionals (CISSPs), Certified Information Security Managers (CISMs), Certified Information Systems Auditors (CISAs), Japan Government Information Security Professionals (JGISPs) and those with Global Information Assurance Certification), who advance security measures.

-As part of its efforts to ensure information security, Information Systems divisions and directly-owned SoftBank shops are being run by SoftBank in a manner compliant with ISO27001, an international standard for information security management systems.
+As part of its efforts to ensure information security, Information Systems divisions and directly-owned SoftBank shops are being run by SoftBank in a manner compliant with ISO27001, an international standard for information security management systems, and conducted external independent audits based on ISO27001 twice a year*.
 As retaining personal information at SoftBank shops is prohibited, high-security computers for customer registration have been introduced to prevent information leakage and ensure the information's security.
 Regular security inspections are also carried out at sales agents and shops, providing necessary instruction and education so that companies who provide outsourced operations can maintain the same securities standards.

 Our four types of information security measures